-Egypt is driven by two engines - religion and sex.
-They share the same bed performing acts of sado-masochism on each other.
+Sex and religion drive Egypt.
+They share the same bed, copulating in acts of sado-masochism.
 I like to watch.
 They switch roles, controlling each other in turn, using sexual wiles or surahs to seduce.
 Promises of hellfire and damnation are the real turn-on as poor manacled sex struggles to come up for air.
 It wasn't always like this in the Islamic world.
 Between the eighth and tenth centuries sex was openly discusssed and written about by respected Islamic scholars.
 Literature, poetry, medical tracts and self help manuals all spoke frankly about sex.
 Religious figures did not see faith and sex as incompatible.
 They wrote with surprising frankness on every sexual subject, well, almost.
 I doubt muff-diving figured prominently.
 It was a golden age for Arabic culture but today's Arab world is in deep denial over its sexuality and since the 19th century these erotic works have all but disappeared.

 Sex was rewritten with the emergence of Islamic fundamentalism.
 In the 1920s the Muslim Brotherhood pointed their sanctimonious fingers at colonial 'immorality' as a major cause of Egypt's loss of independence .
 A little old man sitting in an Egyptian prison has a lot to do with todays 'morality'.
 Sayyid Qutb, an ambitious MB member, had visited America, and described it as a 'satanic tree and corrupt plant."
 Like most unmarried men in Egypt today, he had never had a sexual encounter with any woman.
 When Gamal Abdul Nasser imprisoned him along with his mates, he had nothing else to do but put his miserable fundamental thoughts to paper, including blasting the West's cesspit of sexual chaos.